sjy-dv/coltt/README.md

 ![arch13](./examples/assets/arch13.png)
 In such cases, CFLAT (Composite FLAT) calculates scores by jointly evaluating the similarity in personality and the similarity in the ideal type.
 Users can assign importance levels to each attribute, allowing higher scores to be given to the aspects with greater similarity based on user-defined priorities.

-## What is NNV-Edge?
+## What is coltt-Edge?

 Edge refers to the ability to transmit and receive data on nearby devices without communication with a central server.
 However, in practice, "Edge" in software may sometimes differ from this concept, as it is often deployed in lighter, resource-constrained environments compared to a central server.

-NNV-Edge is designed to operate quickly on smaller-scale vector datasets (up to 1 million vectors) in a lightweight manner, transferring automated tasks from the original NNV back to the user for greater control.
+coltt-Edge is designed to operate quickly on smaller-scale vector datasets (up to 1 million vectors) in a lightweight manner, transferring automated tasks from the original coltt back to the user for greater control.

 Advanced algorithms like HNSW, Faiss, and Annoy are excellent, but don’t you think they may be a bit heavy for smaller-scale specs?
 And setting aside algorithms, while projects like Milvus, Weaviate, and Qdrant are built by brilliant minds, aren’t they somewhat too resource-intensive to run alongside other software on small, portable devices?
 ![arch9](./examples/assets/arch9.png)
-That’s where NNV-Edge comes in.
+That’s where coltt-Edge comes in.

 What if you distribute multiple edges?
-By using NNV-Edge with the previously mentioned load balancer, you can create an advanced setup that shards data across multiple edges and aggregates it seamlessly!
+By using coltt-Edge with the previously mentioned load balancer, you can create an advanced setup that shards data across multiple edges and aggregates it seamlessly!